 Prepare lunches at night.
 Meal prepping is a hot topic.
 Whether you meal prep on the weekends for the week or package leftovers the night before, making sure that you have lunch (and breakfast) mentally prepared and ready to go minimizes the roadblocks many moms face when trying to maintain a morning routine.

 Go to sleep early.
-Lack of sleep is the number one reason morning routines do not work.
-Failing to prepare for an earlier or on time wake up, by not accounting for the hours and setting a bedtime will cause you to miss your morning routine.
+Not getting enough sleep is the number one reason morning routines do not work.
+Failing to prepare for an earlier or on time wake up, by not accounting for the hours of sleep you need and setting a bedtime will cause you to miss your morning routine.
 Figure out when you want to wake up and then count back 6-8 hours from that.
 Set a bedtime timer and stick to it.

 Limit Screen time before bed.
 While we are talking about sleep habits, I should mention that the blue light that is emitted from your cell phone and computer can negatively impact your ability to fall asleep.
 It is recommended that you turn off screens at least an hour before going to bed.
 Extra points if you can leave your phone in a separate room while you sleep.